 - People under the age of 18, unless are psychologically affected.
 (It can be done for a 16-year-old if he is complaining much about the crookedness of the nose and accordingly does not want to go out)

 - Those who want to have a rhinoplasty just because someone else wants it.

 It is important not to operate the candidates who are not suitable for nose surgery.
-There are some risks related to nose aesthetics which occur in candidates who are not suitable for rhinoplasty.
+There are some risks related to nose aesthetics that occur in candidates who are not suitable for rhinoplasty.

 How Do I Know if I Am A Good Candidate for a Rhinoplasty?

-After listing the characteristics of people who are good and not good candidate for rhinoplasty, we would like to share the questions you need to ask yourself to find your own answer before rhinoplasty procedure.
+After listing the characteristics of people who are a good and not good candidates for rhinoplasty, we would like to share the questions you need to ask yourself to find your own answer before the rhinoplasty procedure.